SAP Carve-out - Your separation in the best hands

-The exact technical process of carve-out can take place in different ways.
-This always raises the question of how the necessary data can be migrated from the seller to the buyer.
+The exact technical sequence of the carve-out can take place in different ways.
+The question always arises as to how the necessary data can be migrated from the seller to the buyer.
 There are various approaches to this question:

-The greenfield approach is used very often.
-For this purpose, a completely new SAP ERP will be installed at the new company (the buyer) (on a greenfield site = greenfield).
-In addition, all important processes are set up before the seller's data is migrated into the new system.
+The greenfield approach is chosen very frequently.
+For this purpose, a completely new SAP ERP is installed at the new company (the buyer) (on the greenfield = greenfield).
+In addition, all important processes are set up before the seller's data is migrated to the new system.

-For this approach, a complete one-to-one copy of the seller system is created and made available to the buyer.
-After the migration, all important data on business data or organizational units of the selling company is removed.
+For this approach, a complete one-to-one copy of the seller's system is created and made available to the buyer.
+After the migration, all important data is removed from the business data or organizational units of the selling company.
 Due to the transfer of confidential data, this is only possible for spin-offs to subsidiaries.

-Procedure: 1:1 copy of the existing system is provided → Removal of all sensitive data from the system
+Procedure: 1:1 copy of the existing system is made available → Removal of all sensitive data from the system

-In practice, the greenfield approach is very often used, while the brownfield approach is only suitable for merger carve-outs.
-It may also be possible to create the data export as a client in the SAP ERP system of the parent company and make all changes there.
+In practice, the greenfield approach is very common, while the brownfield approach is only suitable for merger carve-out.
+In this case, it could also be possible to create the data export as a client in the SAP ERP system of the parent company and make all changes there.

 Experienced specialists are available!

-The equity carve-out is a process in which a group sells shares in a subsidiary on the stock exchange.
-As a result of this sale, the Group reduces its shares, but as a rule retains a majority interest.
+equity carve-out is a process in which a group sells shares in a subsidiary on the stock exchange.
+The Group reduces its shares through this sale, but as a rule still retains the majority.
 This sale is often referred to as a spin-out.

-A spin-off describes the formation of a subsidiary by spin-off from the respective parent company.
-This is the case, for example, when research and development creates new products that are to be tested in a subsidiary instead of an affiliated business unit.
-Particularly risky products as well as business areas or divisions can also be tried out as a subsidiary in the context of a spin-off from other units of the company.
+spin-off describes the creation of a subsidiary through a spin-off from the respective parent company.
+This is the case, for example, when research and development results in new products that are to be tested in a subsidiary instead of an affiliated business unit.
+Particularly risky products as well as business areas or divisions can also be tried out as part of a spin-off of other units of the company as subsidiaries.